Han chauvinism: Tibetans

-Since the annexation of Tibet by the People's Republic of China, controversy has existed because of the view that Tibet was historically a feudal region that practiced serfdom until communist influence in the region liberated the Tibetans.
+Since the annexation of Tibet by the People's Republic of China, controversy has existed because of the view that Tibet was historically a "feudal region that practiced serfdom" until communist influence in the region ended the practice.
 Some academics have described relations with Tibetans as a form of Han settler colonialism.

 Xinjiang

 Since 1758, the region of Xinjiang has issues with government policy, which further extend to ethnic relations.
 Han and Hui people often live closer to Uyghurs, and stereotypes were developed.

 Mongols

 Mongols have been perceived to be better integrated into society than Uyghurs and Tibetans.
 However, there were ethnic tensions and stereotypes.

 Relationship to Chinese nationalism

 Han nationalism and Chinese nationalism (as well as Han Chinese chauvinism or Chinese chauvinism) are different in terms of ideology, with the latter frequently focusing on a more multiethnic form of nationalism.
 There were a significant and large group of proponents of a multiethnic form of Chinese nationalism along with other scholars as well.

 The multifaceted image of Han Chinese nationalism further developed during the buildup to modern Chinese statehood.
 Han Chinese nationalism also played a part in World War II, when the Second Sino-Japanese War occurred, where the Han Chinese people frequently suffered, and fought, against the Japanese.
+The modern slogan of many Chinese nationalists, particularly of the Han is that "some people are bronze (with relation to black and brown people), some are silver (with relation to white people), but we are gold (i.e. golden-skinned Chinese people)".